City-Bureau/city-scrapers/docs/_docs/04-development.md

 These steps are the same, regardless of which option below you choose.

-1. Fork the repository (either from the repo for the local City Scrapers project you're working on or [City-Bureau/city-scrapers](https://github.com/City-Bureau/city-scrapers))
+#### 1. Fork the repository

+This can be from the repo for the local City Scrapers project you're working on or [City-Bureau/city-scrapers](https://github.com/City-Bureau/city-scrapers).

-2. Clone the fork to your local machine:
+#### 2. Clone the fork to your local machine

 ```bash
 $ git clone https://github.com/YOUR-USERNAME/city-scrapers.git
 ```

-3. Change directories into the main project folder:
+#### 3. Change directories into the main project folder

 ```bash
 $ cd city-scrapers